Sponsored Programs Administration

 NIH ENFORCING PAGE SIZE LIMITATIONS: NIH added a new error validation that rejects applications with ANY pages over 8.5 in x 11 in.
 The size requirement is not new, but the fact that a SINGLE PAGE being slightly off in size will stop a proposal is a new twist (and challenge).
 Read more

-IMPORTANT COEUS WORKAROUND: A situation arose as a result of the latest update to Coeus that everyone needs to be aware of.
-When you have a proposal that is a Resubmission of a Renewal, you must enter "Renewal" on the Proposal screen in Coeus as the Proposal Type (not Resubmission).
+IMPORTANT COEUS WORKAROUND: When you have a proposal that is a Resubmission of a Renewal, you must enter "Renewal" on the Proposal screen in Coeus as the Proposal Type (not Resubmission).
 Then, in the Questionnaire, respond "yes" to the question about whether this proposal is a Renewal.
 This response opens the question about Previously Reported Patents (which is only required for Renewal applications).
 Finally, when the proposal gets to SPA, SPA will request that the Proposal Type be changed "behind the scenes" to "Resubmission."
 This will ensure that it goes through to NIH correctly, both WITH the Patent Question answered and marked as a Resubmission.

 NIH checklists for NIH research, K series and F series grant proposals are available on the Coeus Proposal Toolkit page.